 In the first part, a general description is given of the security situation in Pakistan.
 The second part details the situation per province.
 A general description of the provinces contains information on the geography and population, on the background of the conflict, including the actors active in each province.
 This is followed by a description of recent trends in the security situation, including the nature of the violence, frequency, targets, locations and victims.
 Finally, a separate chapter is dedicated to displacements.

 Both the general and regional descriptions provide information from various sources on the relevant topics and indicators.

 The security and human rights situation in Pakistan is problematic.
 Many citizens of Pakistan are being exposed to ethno-political or sectarian violence and the Pakistani authorities are often unable or unwilling to offer protection.
 The majority of the violence in Pakistan can be attributed to the terror organisations that are active in the country.
 The terror organisations primarily target members of the security services and the army, members of religious minorities and the police force.
-In addition, Pakistan often sees large-scale attacks that are carried out in order to create the maximum number of victims within a specific community.
-As a rule, religious minorities and primarily the Shiite Muslims are the target.
-The security situation in the country is further influenced by the armed conflict between extremist elements and government troops in the north-west of the country and the nationalist uprising in Balochistan.
+In addition, Pakistan sometimes sees large-scale attacks aiming to cause a maximum number of casualties within a specific community.
+Religious minorities, primarily Shi’a Muslims, are generally targeted.
+However, such attacks are rather the exception than the rule.
+The security situation in the country is further influenced by the armed conflict between extremist elements and government troops in the north-west of the country as well as by the nationalist uprising in Baluchistan.